 from still being part of Aberdeen Football Club.

 The association was the brainchild of AFC Heritage Trust Secretary Chris Gavin and was established with a working committee headed up by former Aberdeen FC player Duncan Davidson as Chairman supported by former Aberdeen FC players Jimmy Wilson and Ally Shewan.
-A new committee was formed in March 2018 and is made up of former Aberdeen FC players Jim George, Walker McCall, Steve Tosh and Jim Whyte, AFC Heritage Trust trustee Derek Giles and volunteer Stewart Eaton.
+A new committee was formed in March 2018 and is made up of former Aberdeen FC players Walker McCall, Rob McRobb and Jim Whyte, AFC Heritage Trust trustees Derek Giles and Stewart Eaton.

 The Aberdeen FC Former Players association was formed on 26th November 2003, and membership remains open to all former Aberdeen FC players.

 Some of the benefits of membership are listed below.
 It is anticipated that the Association will develop this in the future to ensure that members are made welcome any time they visit Pittodrie.

 Ability to buy tickets for domestic cup games.